Easy Living (1937)

 Well, no, but she will have a a nice time before she goes all noble.
 Leisen was not the only director making these types of movies, but I think he does it very well.
 There’s a glorious shimmer, slight unease, and flawless timing in a Leisen film.
-And usually a fashion shows or two!
+And usually a fashion show or two!

 Here is Claudette Colbert visiting a chic milliner in Midnight.
 She’d already received trunks full of new couture delivered to her luxury hotel suite:

 And here is Fred MacMurray’s fiancee picking out her trousseau for a honeymoon that isn’t going to happen in Hands Across the Table:

 Speaking of fashion shows and new wardrobes, such things feature in Sturges’ movies, too.
 The Palm Beach Story takes a comedic look at Sturges’ theory of “the aristocracy of beauty,” and the world of the wealthy, based partly on his own experiences amongst millionaires.
 Sturges said, “Millionaires are funny,” and they certainly are in his films.
 Here is Rudy Vallee taking Claudette Colbert shopping:

 Sturges and Leisen appreciated the difference clothes can make in a person’s life.
 If you want to act like someone else, or be perceived differently, get some new duds!
 Easy Living is especially interested in this–it all starts (and ends) with a fur coat.
 This movie stars Jean Arthur as a hard-working, decent woman who gets swept up into screwball situations, and lands in a tangle of sexual tension, imperiled reputations, and comic misunderstandings.